tip-org/tip-org.github.io/format.md

 Our ambition is to keep TIP as close to SMT-LIB as possible.
 However, there are still a few incompatibilities:

 - TIP allows polymorphism and type variables in function definitions.
-SMT-LIB does only allow polymorphism in datatype definitions.
+SMT-LIB only allows polymorphism in datatype definitions.
 - TIP allows higher-order functions, while SMT-LIB does not.
 - TIP allows partial functions.
 SMT-LIB does not.
 - For convenience, TIP has a special command `prove` for stating a goal to prove.
   This allows us to state several subgoals to be proved as separate proof attempts, in one file.
-- The same syntax for annotations as in SMT-LIB is used, but TIP allow annotations to be attached to arbitrary constructs, unlike SMT-LIB.
+- TIP uses a different syntax for annotations than SMT-LIB.

-We provide translation tools to convert TIP files not compatible with SMT-LIB 2.6 to valid SMT-LIB syntax (use the command `tip --smtlib myTIPfile.smt2`).
+The [TIP tools](http://github.com/tip-org/tools) can convert TIP files not compatible with SMT-LIB 2.6 to valid SMT-LIB syntax (use the command `tip --smtlib myTIPfile.smt2`).
 This includes monomorphisation to remove type variables, removal of lambdas, completion of partial functions, removal of annotations and a translation pass which remove the `prove` statement and replaces them with valid SMT-LIB syntax using push/pop.

 ### Example: Datatypes, match-expressions and recursion